+(a) Grant unconditional approval for the interconnection of Load in accordance with the schedule in the final LCP, as may be revised by the TSP, for proposed load additions which do not require transmission upgrades;

-(a) Determine whether system upgrades recommended to support the full requested Load amount specified in the initial LCP are sufficient based on the report in paragraph (5) above;
+(b) Determine whether system upgrades recommended to support the full requested Load amount specified in the initial LCP are sufficient based on the report in paragraph (5) above;

-(b) Grant conditional approval for the interconnection of Load in accordance with the schedule in the final LCP, as may be revised by the TSP, as the necessary transmission upgrades identified in the LCP become operational, if ERCOT has determined pursuant to paragraph (a) above that the system upgrades recommended in the LLIS are sufficient to address the reliability risks associated with the proposed load additions;
+(i) Grant conditional approval for the interconnection of Load requiring transmission upgrades in accordance with the schedule in the final LCP, as may be revised by the TSP, as the necessary transmission upgrades identified in the LCP become operational, if ERCOT has determined pursuant to paragraph (a) above that the system upgrades recommended in the LLIS are sufficient to address the reliability risks associated with the proposed load additions;

-(i) For transmission upgrades that are subject to Regional Planning Group (RPG) review as described in Protocol Section 3.11.4, Regional Planning Group Project Review Process, ERCOT shall grant conditional approval if it determines that a project with an equivalent impact on the ability to serve the requested Load has become operational; and
+(ii) For transmission upgrades that are subject to Regional Planning Group (RPG) review as described in Protocol Section 3.11.4, Regional Planning Group Project Review Process, ERCOT shall grant conditional approval either:

+(A) If the relevant transmission upgrade(s) receive ERCOT endorsement through the RPG process; or

+(B) If ERCOT determines that a project with an equivalent impact on the ability to serve the requested Load has become operational; and

-(c) Communicate the completion of the LLIS and the resulting LCP to the lead TSP and directly affected TSPs.
+(c) Communicate in writing the approval of the LLIS and the resulting unconditional and conditional Load that may be permitted under the LCP to the lead TSP and directly affected TSPs.

-(7) The lead TSP may provide a redacted copy of the final report for each LLIS study element to the ILLE upon request.
+(7) The lead TSP must provide a redacted copy of the final report for each LLIS study element to the ILLE upon request.
 The redacted report(s) shall conform with Protocol Section 1.3, Confidentiality.

 (8) If a material change that impacts one or more LLIS study assumptions occurs before the requirements of Section 9.5, Interconnection Agreements and Responsibilities, have been met, ERCOT or the lead TSP may require one or more LLIS study elements be updated.
-ERCOT in collaboration with the lead TSP shall have discretion to determine if a change impacts any LLIS study assumptions and to require a modification of the study or a restudy be performed.
-Any modification of the study report shall be treated as a preliminary study and reviewed according to paragraph (1) above.
+For purposes of this provision, “material change” is defined as a newly identified Large Loads that meet the criteria set forth in Sections 9.4 and 9.5.
+ERCOT in collaboration with the lead TSP shall have discretion to determine if a material change under this paragraph impacts any LLIS study assumptions and to require a modification of the study or a restudy be performed.
+Any modification of the study report under this paragraph shall be treated as an additional study and subject to paragraphs (3) and (4)(a) above.

-(9) If the requirements of Section 9.5, have not been satisfied within 180 days after the communication of the completion of the LLIS by ERCOT as described in paragraph (6) above, ERCOT may notify the lead TSP that the project is subject to cancellation.
+(9) If the requirements of Section 9.5, have not been satisfied within 180 days after the communication of the approval of the LLIS by ERCOT as described in paragraph (6)(c) above, ERCOT may notify the lead TSP that the project is subject to cancellation.
 Upon receipt of this notification, the lead TSP may submit a project status update to ERCOT that includes a request for an extension and provides an opinion on whether any of the completed LLIS elements require restudy.
 If no such project status update is received within 30 days from the date the notice is issued, ERCOT may consider the project canceled.

 (10) If the Large Load has not met the requirements for Initial Energization as described in paragraph (1) of Section 9.6, Initial Energization and Continuing Operations for Large Loads, within 365 days after the Initial Energization date identified in the LLIS study report, the lead TSP shall provide an opinion to ERCOT on whether any of the completed LLIS elements require restudy.
 ERCOT may require one or more LLIS study elements be updated prior to approval of Initial Energization.